Three Keys Areas Solved by Demand Forecasting Software

 - Other external factors such as planned demand, promotions, and holidays (especially those that move from year to year) have significant effects.

-Take a free trial of Intuendi Demand Forecasting Software and see how we have solved these three key challenges in demand forecasting.
+Start using Intuendi Demand Forecasting Software and see how we have solved these three key challenges in demand forecasting.